 5. Go Easy on the Accessories

-It’s highly advised to wear only a few jewelry and accessories when attending a funeral.
+It’s highly advised to wear only a few pieces of jewelry and accessories when attending a funeral.
 A funeral is a solemn ceremony, and you want all the attention to be on the person who died.
 And that advice is also true for your toddler.

 Keep the accessorizing as minimal as possible.
 You can give them something like a necklace, headband, or watch.
 But try to make sure that it doesn’t make any sound or light.
 Your toddler might end up playing with their accessories and cause a little bit of disruption.

-6. Give Them Shoes That is Appropriate
+6. Give Them Shoes That are Appropriate

 An outfit is never complete without a pair of nice shoes.
 But be smart at picking which shoes will work best with your toddler’s outfit.
 Pick wisely if you’re going to give them dress shoes or sneakers.